spear-sim/spear/CONTRIBUTING.md

 ## Submitting issues and requesting new features

 Issues with existing functionality, as well as feature requests, can be submitted [here](http://github.com/isl-org/spear/issues).
 Before submitting a new issue, search to see if your issue has already been reported.
-Include a detailed description of what you're attempting to do, what you expect to happen, and what actually happens.
+When submitting an issue, include a detailed description of what you're attempting to do, what you expect to happen, and what actually happened.

 ## Fixing bugs and adding features